jeffan18/Azure-DevOps-Terraform-App.Service-and-SQL.server/README.md

+Build a CI/CD pipeline using Azure Devops and Terraform codes

 # This code has been successfully deployed using Azure Devops
 ## both CI build pipeline and CD release pipeline passed!